khh-Niloy/localLens-backend/README.md

 DELETE /tour/:id             # Delete tour (Guide/Admin)
 GET    /tour/guide/my-tours  # Get guide's tours (Guide only) GET    /tour/admin/all       # Get all tours for admin (Admin)

+Wishlist:
+GET    /wishlist             # Get user's wishlist (Tourist only) POST   /wishlist             # Add tour to wishlist (Tourist only) DELETE /wishlist/:tourId     # Remove tour from wishlist (Tourist only) GET    /wishlist/check/:tourId # Check if tour is in wishlist (Tourist only)
 ```

 ### **Frontend Integration**